<big>Glossary of Painting Terms</big>(As of July 2003)

 Release or emission of substances, energies, or radiations from a source.

-to the environment, (e.g., Noise and soot) into the air.
+to the environment, (e.g., noise and soot).

 Degrease